chrisirhc/blog.sirh.cc/posts/precompiled-grpc-compiler-bazel-python.md

    4. Other changes needed to get protoc to point to our provided executable:
       1. Enable custom proto toolchain resolution ([Commit](https://github.com/chrisirhc/precompiled-grpc-in-bazel-python/commit/2cb60ea81176d4f036f6dfea84ddb5403aa68c09))
       2. Register a proto toolchain_type ([Commit](https://github.com/chrisirhc/precompiled-grpc-in-bazel-python/commit/6f383b38b1da24113e10311aae3572a7a56ce9d5))
+## Conclusion
+With the above implementation, when `python_grpc_compile` is invoked, a precompiled gRPC plugin is used.
+No C++ compilation is required.

+If you need to set up a new project using the above setup, you can use https://github.com/chrisirhc/precompiled-grpc-in-bazel-python as a starting point.
 ## Gotchas
 The implementation depends on the version of `protoc` distributed with `grpcio-tools` package.
 The version is defined in the [grpc_deps.bzl file](https://github.com/grpc/grpc/blob/v1.67.0/bazel/grpc_deps.bzl).
 ## Appendix